Skip to content

 DISTRIBUTION

-Once you upload your book and the service approves it, the distributor (IngramSpark) or retailer/distributor (Amazon) will make it available for sale.
+Once you upload your files (book) and it’s approved, the distributor (IngramSpark) or retailer/aggregator (Amazon) will make it available for sale.
+This can take up to 72 hours.

 Hope this eases the process of self-publishing your books.